 The CC or CA variants have been linked to slow caffeine metabolism, which means it may take the body longer to process caffeine.
 These individuals are considered "slow metabolizers."
 Slow metabolizers may have an increased risk of high blood pressure with caffeine consumption.

-On the other hand, people with the AA variant have been linked to fast caffeine metabolism, which means they may clear caffeine from their system at a faster pace than other people.
+On the other hand, people with the AA variant have been linked to fast caffeine metabolism, which means they may clear caffeine from their system at a faster pace.
 After drinking caffeinated beverages, fast metabolizers may have a heightened focus without feeling jittery, experiencing anxiety, or getting headaches.

 The American Academy of Sleep Medicine (AASM) tells us that the half-life for caffeine ranges from three to five hours.
 Thus, if you’ve had 260 mg of caffeine in your morning beverage, you’ll still have around 130 mg of caffeine left in your system after a few hours.
 But of course, the amount of caffeine and length of time will vary on your genes and sensitivity levels.

-In fact, depending on your genetic makeup, you could be feeling the effects of your coffee or caffeinated tea for many hours—even up to a couple of days after initial consumption!
+In fact, depending on your genetic makeup, you may feel the effects of coffee or caffeinated tea for hours—if not days!—after consumption.

 Total Carbohydrates – FTO Gene